Skip to main content

 • Refuse your application to register.

 You have 28 days to make representations to us to appeal the Notice or any of the conditions listed on it.
-If we do not receive representations within this time frame we will continue to issue the NoD and will assume no representations will be made.
+If we do not receive representations within this time frame we will continue to issue the Notice of Decision (NoD) and will assume no representations will be made.
 Should you agree with the Notice and wish to speed up the process of registration you are able to sign, date and return a slip to us relinquishing your right to appeal.

 A condition may be attached to your registration that: